nschlia/ffmpegfs/README.md

   [INSTALL](INSTALL.md) "Installation from repository" for details.
 * Cool, there's an online revivew on Linux Uprising, you can read it here: https://www.linuxuprising.com/2020/03/ffmpegfs-is-fuse-based-filesystem-for.html
+* Libav support has been dropped.
+There is not activity on https://git.libav.org/?p=libav.git since 21.08.2019, and some features that FFmpegfs required were already lagging behind FFmpeg API.
+Supporting Libav already bound a lot of my time that I could better spend on new features or fixes for FFmpegfs.

 About
 -----